Yiling-Huo/yiling-huo.github.io/_posts/2023-02-16-Rmarkdown-LaTex.md

 ### **Including Chinese and Japanese characters** <a name="step2.9"></a>

 The easiest way to include some Chinese and Japanese characters in an otherwise English document is using XeTeX's `xeCJK` package.
 This package also supports Korean characters, with some font settings, details [here](https://www.overleaf.com/learn/latex/Korean) and [here](https://www.jkangpathology.com/post/2020-10-27-use-korean-font-in-rmarkdown/).
-To use this package, the PDF engine has to be set to XeTeX.
+To use this package, the PDF engine has to be set to xelatex.

 In your YAML header, specify the PDF engine, and use the `xeCJK` package: